nirtusbro/test/source/definition/IGameEngine.rst

 .. java:method::  void addMoveResolutionListener(IMoveResolutionListener moveResolutionListener)
    :outertype: IGameEngine

-   Metod za dodavanje listenera koji reaguje na pomeranje figure na tabli
+   Adds a listener that reacts to figure moves on the board

-   :param moveResolutionListener: Listener koji se dodaje
+   :param moveResolutionListener: The listener to be added

 addPlayer
 ^^^^^^^^^